There are different ways in which a mutual fund can perform poorly, but not all justify selling it.

 Well, we are talking about the Star Rating that Value Research assigns to every fund (updated monthly).The Star Rating tells you how a fund has performed on a risk-adjusted basis relative to a relevant category in the past.
 This way, it balances both - risk and return.

 As a general rule of thumb, one should only be invested in five-star and four-star rated equity funds.
 If a fund's rating drops one point, treat that as a warning; and if it drops two points, then you need to analyse why it did so.
-If the reasons are long term, such as a fund manager change or severe underperformance, then you may pull out of that fund and invest your money into a five-star fund of the same type.
+If the reasons are long term, such as a fund manager change or severe underperformance, then you must pull out of that fund and invest your money into a five-star fund of the same type.
 However, of course, ideally you shouldn't sell the investments that have been held for less than one year for tax purposes.
 But that shouldn't be a worry for you - funds rarely see their ratings change so quickly.

 And while investing in debt funds, you should prioritise capital preservation over return generation.
 Although you do want higher returns than bank deposits, you should also be careful to balance the corresponding risk.
 There are broadly three important risks you need to consider prior to investing in debt funds - interest rate risk, credit risk and liquidity risk.
 You can read our detailed guide for tackling each of these risks in our free eBook - "The science of investing in debt funds".
 Also, the new risk-o-meter has become more meaningful now with SEBI's new and completely overhauled risk-o-meter guidelines that have come into effect since January this year.
 With an upgraded methodology that fixes the issues in the older risk-o-meter, it captures all possible dimensions from which risks can emanate in a debt fund, helping you make an informed decision.